shdigitech/docker4crmebpro/README.md

     [http://localhost:28138/](http://localhost:28138/)

-    You shall see the installation wizard page of CRMEB
+    You shall see the installation wizard page of CRMEB.
+Please follow the prompts to complete the installation.

 6. Configuration for services(other fields can be left default)